slr71/subscriptions/README.md

 A dotenv file can also be used to specify configuration settings.
 This file can be used to set environment variables in the format `QMS_SOME_CONFIGURATION_SETTING`, for example `QMS_DATABASE_URI`.
 The default path for the dotenv file is `/etc/cyverse/de/env/service.env`.
-You can also specify a different path using the `--dotenv` command-line option.
+You can also specify a different path using the `--dotenv-path` command-line option.

 The final way that you can specify configuration settings is by setting environment variables in your shell before starting the service.